aurimasniekis/laravel-opentelemetry/README.md

 It will automatically create a parent span with kind `PRODUCER` when a job is dispatched and a child span with kind `CONSUMER` when the job is executed.
 You can disable it by setting `OT_INSTRUMENTATION_QUEUE` to `false` or removing the `QueueInstrumentation::class` from the config file.

+### PHP-FPM

+PHP-FPM instrumentation collects valuable metrics about the FastCGI Process Manager (FPM) such as:

+- Active requests
+- Accepted connections
+- Process counts (idle, active, total)
+- Pool statistics

+PHP-FPM is automatically measured.
+You can disable it by setting `OTEL_INSTRUMENTATION_FPM` to `false` or removing the `PhpFpmInstrumentation::class` from the config file.

+Configuration options:

+- `prefix`: prefix for the metrics
+- `pool`: enable pool statistics
+- `processes`: enable process statistics

+### PHP Opcache

+Opcache instrumentation helps monitor the efficiency of PHP's opcode caching mechanism by exposing metrics such as:

+- Cached scripts
+- Memory usage
+- Hit/miss ratios
+- Cache fullness

+PHP Opcache is automatically measured.
+You can disable it by setting `OTEL_INSTRUMENTATION_OPCACHE` to `false` or removing the `PhpOpcacheInstrumentation::class` from the config file.

+Configuration options:

+- `prefix`: prefix for the metrics
+- `scripts`: enable script statistics

 ### Logs context

 When starting a trace with provided instrumentation, the trace id is automatically injected in the log context.